interferences-at/encreslumieres/OSC.md

 # OSC message signatures for Encres & Lumieres

 Notes:
-* Use 0 for the default spray identifier. (the one controlled by the mouse)
+* Use 0 for the default painter identifier. (the one controlled by the mouse)
 * Often, either float or int arguments are accepted. (but they must all be either float or int)

 ## blob